NoahBres/LearnRoadRunner/docs/installing.md

 This is to enable multidexxing.
 With the inclusion of all these libraries, the app may exceed the 64k method limit.
 Android versions above level 21 have multidexxing on my default.
 As the ZTE speeds are no longer legal in FTC, we can increase the sdk minimum version.
 You can read more about the multidexxing issue [here](https://developer.android.com/studio/build/multidex).

+## Upgrading Firmware

+It is highly recommended that you upgrade the firmware on your Control Hub or Expansion Hub to the latest version.
+Firmware version 1.8.2 brings a number of improvements including: DC motor output linearity, improved close-loop controls, improved I2C speeds, and USB recovery for ESD faults.
+Road Runner's performance directly benefits from these improvements.

+Explicit directions to upgrade the Control Hub firmware can be found [here](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Managing-a-Control-Hub#Updating-the-Expansion-Hub-Firmware).

+Directions to upgrade the Expansion Hub firmware can be found [here](http://www.revrobotics.com/software/#ExpansionHubFirmware).

-That's it!
-You're set!
+**That's it!** You're set!
 The installation process is done.
 Now go on ahead and start tuning.